Tboske/Basic-VCPKG-guide/README.md

 ### Proceeding with the install
 Now that you have the repo cloned into your VCPKG directory.
 We just need to run `.\vcpkg\bootstrap-vcpkg.bat` to install VCPKG.

-Once done this is done, VCPKG is ready to be used to search, install and manage packages for C++.
+Once this is done, VCPKG is ready to be used to search, install, update and manage packages for C++ .

 ---
 ## Basic Commands